Using Google Talk

 To set up chat options:

-In your Gmail window, click Settings in the upper right, and then click the Chat tab.
+In your Gmail window, click Settings in the upper-right corner, and then click the Chat tab.
 You'll see options for saving your chat history, voice and video chat, sounds, emoticons, and more.

 To install the voice and video chat plug-in: